 - One positive note: drivers who had a child in the back seat lowered their chances of getting into a crash.

-Call the drowsy driving lawyers at The Dominguez Firm today
+Call the car accident lawyers at The Dominguez Firm today

 If you were injured in a car accident with a driver who was drowsy, call the car accident lawyers at The Dominguez Firm for a FREE consultation at 800-818-1818.
 We can travel to you whether it be in a hospital or at home.

 We realize this is a stressful time and you may be worried about your finances, especially if your injuries have left you unable to work.
 You might think you can’t hire our drowsy driving accident injury attorneys.
 That couldn’t be further from the truth.
 The Dominguez Firm works on a contingency basis.
 That means you don’t have to deal with any upfront legal fees or hidden costs to hire us.
 Instead, we receive a percentage of your final settlement or verdict.
 That percentage will be clearly stated in the client representation you sign with us.
 Plus, it won’t change depending on your final settlement or verdict amount.
 That is, that percentage is set from the beginning.

 The Dominguez Firm is a full-service law firm with its own award-winning trial attorneys ready to help you obtain justice.
 For over 30 years, we have been helping drowsy driving accident victims get the maximum legal compensation they are entitled to.
 So don’t delay, call us today.
 And we promise: if there is no recovery, there is no fee!